Some municipalities left empty-handed by Malloy’s school funding plan

 “Cutting municipal aid and forcing steep hikes in property taxes will very likely push them over the edge,” Gara said.

 Poorer districts like Bridgeport and Danbury would be held harmless under the main school funding formula, State Budget Chief Ben Barnes said in a noontime news conference at the state capitol.

 The rollout of a planned formula change aimed at redistributing funds would remain intact but its rollout would be slowed down.

 Also, the proposal would cut $7 million from a separate priority grant on which districts like Bridgeport depend.

 The Legislature, which starts its session on Wednesday, will also be asked to restore some of the planned reduction to community colleges in the second year of a two-year budget which was approved in late October — four months after the 2017-18 fiscal year began.

 In essence, instead of a planned cut, the community colleges system would get $2 million more than it is getting now, said Maribel La Luz, a spokeswoman for Connecticut State Colleges and Universities, which includes the state’s 12 community colleges.

 Barnes said the administration did not believe the system could sustain further cuts.

-As for teacher pensions, Malloy’s plan calls for paying state contributions into the system as scheduled, but seeks reforms to the formula going forward so as to drastically reduce future required contributions to the fund, given the state the budget stability it needs moving forward, he said.
+As for teacher pensions, Malloy’s plan calls for paying state contributions into the system as scheduled but also seeks reforms to the formula going forward so as to drastically reduce future required contributions to the fund and given the state the budget stability it needs moving forward, he said.